moliver28/research-handbook/content/handbook/resellers/partner-enablement/partner-migration-services.md

 GitLab Partners who are successful at performing customer-facing migrations often take this example path in client engagement:
 1. Scope/size the migration.
 How many users?
 How many code repositories?
 Will the group structure remain intact, or is the migration an opportunity to 'clean up unused projects' within GitLab?
 Would a [GitLab Partner Led Optimization Service](https://partners.gitlab.com/prm/English/s/assets?collectionId=55025&id=459892&renderMode=Collection) be a better first step?
 1. Understand the customer's business; what artifacts are needed to be migrated?
 Is an audit-compliance history of users, issues, merge requests important to the business?
-Is just migrating the git code repository sufficient?
+Or is migrating just the git code repository sufficient?
+What data is your customer sensitive to migrating?
 1. Is the import source of data healthy, or would a [Readiness Assessment](https://handbook.gitlab.com/handbook/customer-success/professional-services-engineering/engagement-mgmt/scoping-information/readiness/) help provide the health of the GitLab source?
 Are some git repositories not able to be cloned, or need to be cleaned up?
 Any large code repositories with a long-lived history?
 1. Are there other consultative considerations like access control, Single-Sign-On (SSO) that need to be configured as part of the migration and adoption towards GitLab or GitLab.com?